Trapped in Winter (or, Be Careful What You Wish For)

 I regret my wish every day, and I know I will continue to regret it until the end of time.
 I didn’t want to be trapped in an endless winter.
 Well, I did want to, technically.
 Once upon a time, which feels like forever ago.
 But I didn’t want this.
 Endless rain and wind and frost, swirling around my lonely, one-room cabin.

 At least I was left with a chair, so I don’t have to rest on the freezing floorboards, damp with the essence of foggy winter mornings.
-It’s a small comfort in this dreary, grey world.
+It’s a small comfort in this dreary, gray world.
 How long have I been here?
 It’s hard to recall, to keep track of the days and weeks and years spent languishing in mind-numbing boredom.

 Maybe if I concentrate, I can remember the day it happened.
 I think it was a Monday.
-No—a Tuesday.
+No — a Tuesday.
 A hot, humid afternoon in the middle of summer.
 I was lying on my bedroom floor in a tank top and shorts, fanning myself with a book.
 I know I was sweltering, sticky with sweat, although now I can scarcely recall what that feels like.
 A single thought flashed incessantly in my mind: I wish it were cold.
 I wish it were cold.

 “Really?
 Is that what you truly want?” a voice whispered in my ear.